matter-labs/zinc/zinc-book/src/09-zargo-circuit-manager/00-overview.md

 ### `new`

-Creates a new project directory with `Zargo.toml` manifest file and `src/main.zn` circuit entry point module.
+Creates a new project directory with `Zargo.toml` manifest directory.file and `src/main.zn` circuit entry point module.

 ### `init`